 OT 576 Experiencing the Land of the Bible.
 This course introduces students to Middle Eastern sites that form the background of the events recounted in the Bible, from the archaeological remains of the Davidic kingdom to the sites of Jesus' ministry.
 Offered as part of the Israel Immersion Course.
 4 units.
-ML
+ML, BSE

 OT 581 History and the Old Testament.
 Rowan Williams said that "good theology does not come from bad history."
 And William Faulker wrote, "The past is never dead; it's not even past."
 We continue to live with the histories that we recount.
 What do we know about the history of the Old Testament and how do we know it?
 How have the stories of the ancient past been told in recent times, and what's at stake there?
 This seminar is intended to ground advanced graduate students in the scholarly conversation about the history of Israel, which is the foundation for every other critical method in Old Testament scholarship.
 The course begins with a consideration of the sources of data for writing the history of Israel and continues with reflections on methodology.
 The later weeks involve case studies on specific historical periods and moments, as well as special topics such as social history, and philosophies of historiography.
+Only offered as part of doctoral seminar.
 4 units.
+ML, BSE

 OT 583 Ancient Near Eastern History, Literature, and Culture.
 This course is an introductory survey of ancient Near Eastern history, literature, and culture from prehistoric times to Alexander's conquest.
 Civilizations singled out for focus include Sumer, Egypt, Hatti, Babylonia, Assyria, Israel, and Persia.
 Special attention will be paid to the ways in which surrounding cultures impinged on and influenced Israel and Judah, including detailed comparison of biblical and ANE texts during each class session.
 In addition to historical events and texts, students will be asked to master basic geographical data, and will be briefly introduced to the languages and writing systems of some of the cultures covered.
+Not currently offered.
 4 units.
+ML

-ML open on the 500 level on a limited basis to qualified master's-level students.
+OT 588 Old Testament Critical Approaches.
+An advanced seminar primarily for doctoral students open on the 500 level on a limited basis to qualified master's-level students.
 Prerequisite: Permission of instructor.
+Only offered as part of doctoral seminar.
 4 units.
-ML
+ML, BSE